-When you know how your leather is being sourced, you can trace it all the way back to the networks of farms they originated from, so you can ensure positive outcomes for the environment and care for the animals.
-Then, knowing how the leather is being processed, you can take actions like reducing or eliminating the use of harmful chemicals in tanning.
+When you know how your leather is being sourced, you can trace it all the way back to the networks of farms it originated from.
+This allows us to ensure positive outcomes for the environment as well as care for the animals.
+By knowing how the leather is being processed, we’re empowered to take actions like reducing or eliminating the use of harmful chemicals in tanning.

 We use non-toxic, chrome-3 tanned aniline leathers because many colours (including white) are still only achievable with chrome tanning.
-This process uses significantly less water and energy and the final leather is water resistant, softer and thinner, making for a more comfortable product.
+This process uses significantly less water and energy and the final leather is water-resistant, softer and thinner, making for a more comfortable product.
 Aniline leathers demand the best quality hides and require true craftsmen to ‘read’ the leathers.

-This is another reason why we produce in Europe, because all components and materials can be sourced locally.
-Wherever possible we use excess trimmings from other factories or used recycled plastic in an effort to avoid high-quality materials ending up in landfill and minimising the need for virgin materials that require large amounts of petroleum, energy and water to produce.
+Producing in Europe enables us to source all components and materials locally.
+Wherever possible we use excess trimmings from other factories or used recycled plastic in an effort to avoid high-quality materials ending up in landfill, and minimising the need for virgin materials that require large amounts of petroleum, energy and water to produce.

 Taking this one step further, we have now partnered with Renoon which uses blockchain technology and on-demand analysis to gather and verify information to show the complete product journey and determine each product’s compliance state.
 This information is then displayed across multiple points with the Digital Product Passport and QR code, scannable from each individual ESSEN shoebox.